-The historic setbacks of contributing buildings should be maintained and contributing buildings should not be relocated to a new setback line.
-New buildings must be sympathetic to the setbacks of adjacent contributing buildings.
+- The historic setbacks of contributing buildings should be maintained and contributing buildings should not be relocated to a new setback line.
+New buildings must be sympathetic to the setbacks of adjacent contributing buildings. - ii.
+When new buildings are located adjacent to existing contributing buildings that are set back from the property or street line, new buildings should transition back to the setback line of existing contributing buildings in order to maintain open views and vantage points from the street to the contributing buildings. - g.
+Along Kipling Avenue, where heritage contributing buildings are set further back from the recommended 3.0 metre minimum building setback line, any new development adjacent to the heritage contributing building must be set back, at a minimum, to a line measured at 45 degrees from the front corner of the existing heritage contributing building, (see Appendix B, Diagram E).

-- ii.
-When new buildings are located adjacent to existing contributing buildings that are set back from the property or street line, new buildings should transition back to the setback line of existing contributing buildings in order to maintain open views and vantage points from the street to the contributing buildings. - Along Kipling Avenue, where heritage contributing buildings are set further g. back from the recommended 3.0 metre minimum building setback line, any new development adjacent to the heritage contributing building must be set back, at a minimum, to a line measured at 45 degrees from the front corner of the existing heritage contributing building, (see Map 11.5.L, Diagram E). - h.
-Landscape Guidelines - i.
-New buildings and landscapes must contribute to the heritage character and attributes of adjacent contributing landscapes such as parks, public squares, open spaces, recreational areas, and landscaped areas within private properties. - Pedestrian connections between adjacent landscaped areas should be maintained and enhanced. - Significant visual connections between adjacent landscaped areas should be maintained and enhanced. - New and renovated buildings must provide an active, welcoming façade facing significant landscapes and public spaces. - i.
-Architectural Character Guidelines - New Buildings-Architectural Design - A. Within the heritage district new architecture will invariably be constructed.
-This will occur as buildings on vacant sits, replacement buildings for non-contributing existing structures or severely deteriorated older buildings. - B. New buildings will fall into two categories, replica or reconstructed buildings and contemporary buildings. - Replica / reconstructed buildings ii. - A. On some sites the opportunity may exist to replicate a formerly existing structure with a new building or as a part of a larger building proposal.
+h.
+Landscape Guidelines

+- New buildings and landscapes must contribute to the heritage character and attributes of adjacent contributing landscapes such as parks, public squares, open spaces, recreational areas, and landscaped areas within private properties. - ii.
+Pedestrian connections between adjacent landscaped areas should be maintained and enhanced.

+- iii.
+Significant visual connections between adjacent landscaped areas should be maintained and enhanced. - iv.
+New and renovated buildings must provide an active, welcoming façade facing significant landscapes and public spaces. - i.
+Architectural Character Guidelines - i.
+New Buildings-Architectural Design - A. Within the heritage district new architecture will invariably be constructed.
+This will occur as buildings on vacant sits, replacement buildings for non-contributing existing structures or severely deteriorated older buildings. - B. New buildings will fall into two categories, replica or reconstructed buildings and contemporary buildings. - ii.
+Replica/reconstructed buildings - A. On some sites the opportunity may exist to replicate a formerly existing structure with a new building or as a part of a larger building proposal.
 This approach is to be encouraged where good documentary evidence exists.
-The replication of a historic building should proceed in a similar manner to the restoration of an existing but altered or deteriorated structure.

-- B. Design of the building should be based upon documentary evidence including photographs, maps, surveys and historic design/construction drawings. - C. Replica designs should be prepared by practitioners skilled in historic research and historic construction design and detailing. - D. The interior space and basic structure of a replica building is not required to, but may also, use historic materials or details as long as the exterior presentation replicates the original structure.

-New buildings in the heritage district iii.
+The replication of a historic building should proceed in a similar manner to the restoration of an existing but altered or deteriorated structure. - B. Design of the building should be based upon documentary evidence including photographs, maps, surveys and historic design/construction drawings. - C. Replica designs should be prepared by practitioners skilled in historic research and historic construction design and detailing. - D. The interior space and basic structure of a replica building is not required to, but may also, use historic materials or details as long as the exterior presentation replicates the original structure. - iii.
+New buildings in the heritage district - A. Entirely new buildings may be proposed where no previous buildings existed, or where original buildings are missing or severely deteriorated, and where noncontributing buildings have been removed. - B. The intention in creating designs for new buildings should not be to create a false or fake historic building, instead the objective must be to create a sensitive well designed new structure "of its time" that fits and is compatible with the character of the district and its immediate context.
+Designers of new buildings in the district should have a proven track record respecting the creation of designs in similar historic contexts.